Trade Bitcoin Trading

 Equity : It's the total sum of capital you've got in your account.

-However, if you over use leverage, this free margin will drop below a certain percent at which your broker will have and be forced to stop out all of your transactions automatically, leaving you with a big loss.
+However, if you over use leverage, this free margin will drop below a certain percent at which your online broker will have and be forced to stop out all of your transactions automatically, leaving you with a big loss.
 Btcusd broker at this point will automatically close-out all your open trade transactions because if your open transactions are left open then your broker would lose money that you'd have borrowed from them.

 Get More Lessons & Courses: